University of Technology Sydney

 This task is assessed in two parts:

-1. Site Analysis: Students are to undertake a comprehensive site analysis that will structure their urban response to site whilst also defining the specific brief for the project.
-Students will be assessed on the depth of their research and the resulting urban + briefed response.
+1. Place Analysis: Students are to undertake a comprehensive place analysis that will structure their urban response whilst also defining the specific brief for the project.
+Central to the place based response will be the application of knowledge relating to Indigenous Australians contexts and Country.
+Students will be assessed on the depth of their research and the resulting urban and briefed response.

-2. Kit of Parts: Using the information uncovered from precedents, students are to form a Kit of Parts document that is to be used for the remainder of the semester as a guiding reference for the architectural and urban stratgies that will be later depolyed on the selected site.
-The Kit of Parts will assesses the design proposal at a conceptual level, and will articulate the strategies the proposal will utilise.
+2. Kit of Parts: Using the information uncovered from precedents, students are to form a Kit of Parts document that is to be used for the remainder of the semester as a guiding reference for the architectural and urban stratgies that will be later depolyed.
+The Kit of Parts will be used to assesses the design proposal at a conceptual level, and will articulate the strategies the proposal will utilise in the future.

 Objective(s):